uedvt359/tcs-garr/README.md

    - If you're already logged in with federated IDEM credentials, you can create a new local account using an email alias.
 Federated users do not have a password and therefore cannot use the API.

-2. **Administrator Permissions**: To use the API, your local account must have administrator permissions.
+2. **Administrator and Approver Permissions**: To use the API, your local account must have Administrator and Approver permissions.
 To obtain these:

    - **Enable 2FA (Two-Factor Authentication)** on your profile page.
-   - Save the TOTP seed provided after enabling 2FA, as you will need it for future authentication.
+   - **Save the TOTP** seed provided after enabling 2FA, as you will need it for future authentication.
 TOTP seed is like `otpauth://totp/HARICA:...omissis...`
-   - After enabling 2FA, request an existing administrator to elevate your account to Administrator privileges.
+   - After enabling 2FA, request an existing administrator to elevate your account to Administrator and Approver.

 Once these steps are completed, you are ready to use the TCS-GARR client.